lambdaclass/lambdaworks/examples/schnorr-signature/README.md

 # Schnorr Signature Scheme

-The Schnorr signature scheme is a simple and efficient digital signature algorithm, whose security is based on the intractability of cthe discrete logarithm problem.
+The Schnorr signature scheme is a simple and efficient digital signature algorithm, whose security is based on the intractability of the discrete logarithm problem.
 This example demonstrates an implementation using elliptic curves.

 ## ⚠️ Disclaimer
 This implementation is not cryptographically secure due to non-constant time operations, so must not be used in production.
 It is intended to be just an educational example.